skyylex/skyylex.github.io/_posts/trylock_vs_lock.md

 nm /usr/lib/libSystem.dylib -m | grep "os_lock_lock"
 ```

-and we get empty result. `libSystem` refers to the multiple libraries inside, and most probably is some kind of global entry point for importing core functionality.
+and we get empty result. `libSystem` refers to the multiple libraries inside, and most probably is some kind of a global entry point for system functionality.

 ```bash
 otool -L /usr/lib/libSystem.dylib